Industry Connection Hub

 - increase industry engagement in food waste reduction through promoting FFW CRC research findings and identified training opportunities.

-- contribute to achieving the objectives of the FFW CRC by providing the opportunities and knowledge for Hub members to train at least 125 industry representatives per year for the next 10 years with the aim that those trained will implement at least one new piece of knowledge, technology, method or process into their business or place of employment.
+- contribute to achieving the objectives of the FFW CRC by providing the opportunities and knowledge for Hub members to train at least 125 industry representatives per year for the next 10 years (with the goal that those trained will implement at least one new piece of knowledge, technology, method or process into their business or place of employment).

 - establish a platform to support the implementation of the National Food Waste Strategy.

 A key objective for the Hub is to be a key instigator for identifying new and fresh education and training opportunities, courses, master classes, micro-learning and e-learning that Hub members can develop for their industry members and sectors.
 This will be achieved through a training needs analysis with FFW CRC Participants that will identify what training opportunities are available in relation to food loss and waste and packaging as well as the gaps.